girishtm/PLC-Learning/projects/Automated Vial Filling System/00 README.md

 **Course:** PLC Programming Training (Internshala)
 **Status:** Completed

+## Disclaimer:
+This project is an educational simulation for PLC training only.
+It is not certified for production or regulatory use.
+Do not use this design in a live vaccine line without qualified engineering and regulatory approval.

 ## Overview
 This project implements ladder logic and system documentation for an automated vial filling system for bulk vaccine production.
 The system covers sterile-environment monitoring, HVAC purge, automated filling (20-vial batches), capping, sealing, leakage inspection, washing, drying, labeling and packaging counters.